 Worldwide, over half a million women are diagnosed with threatening cervical cancer and about 260,000 women die from cervical cancer every year.
 It is the 4th most common cancer in women.

 As a mother, I can understand the reluctance that a parent may have after hearing “horror stories” about a childhood vaccination or children getting injured after HPV vaccination.
-However, as a health professional, I know that the HPV vaccine (and all vaccines) is safe and in-fact the benefits far outweigh the risks of not vaccinating.
-Once Madi turns 9 years old, she will be getting the HPV vaccine to help protect her from cancers in adulthood.
+However, as a health professional, I know that benefits of vaccination outweigh the risks of not vaccinating.
+My daughter Madi will be getting the HPV vaccine to help protect her from cancers in adulthood.

 What Exactly is Human Papillomavirus or HPV?

 HPV is a virus that only infects humans and is the most common sexually transmitted infection.
 There are over 100 types of HPV, but only some of them are sexually transmitted and can cause genital warts or cancers of the cervix (a part of the woman’s anatomy situated at the top of the vagina) and cancers of the penis.
 The virus itself is spread through sexual intercourse or contact of the genitals or the infected area and infects both men and women.
 70% of precancerous lesions and revival cancers are caused by two types of HPV (16 and 18), however other “strains” of HPV are associated with illnesses like genital warts.

 What are the Signs and Symptoms of HPV Infection?